jg-digital-media/jgdm_snooker_scorer/readme.md

   + If a colour is potted during a foul, `it is respotted` (*unless* it's the final colour sequence).
   + A foul wipes out any score that a player would have gained from legally potting a red or colour.

+  + Once a red is potted, foul or not, it’s considered "off the table".

 + Snookers Required Scenarios